Chiara Baettig, Fionn McLaughlin, Enzo Tarnvanichkul, Nikola Tsolov, Rocco Coronel, Scott Lindblom and Mattia Colnaghi.

 What does the Red Bull Junior Team do?

-Red Bull Racing Adviser Dr Helmut Marko leads the scouting system, and development is overseen by Sebastian Vettel’s Race engineer at Red Bull Racing, Guillaume 'Rocky' Rocquelin.
-The drivers receive guidance on everything they need to be elite athletes, such as personal training, nutrition and development, as well mentorship from experts and professionals.
+Founded by Dr Helmut Marko, the Red Bull Junior Team is led by Sebastian Vettel’s Race engineer at Red Bull Racing, Guillaume 'Rocky' Rocquelin.
+The drivers receive guidance on everything they need to become elite athletes, such as personal training, nutrition and development, as well as mentorship from experts and professionals.

 "When we put them in the simulator, there are various metrics that we can measure, not only the lap time but also reaction, understanding of set-ups, new sensitivities that change every lap where again we can rate those drivers."